gfusarbassini/rshiny_project/README.md

 ## Features
 ### Athlete
 The interface is pretty intuitive, the main goal is to watch an athlete progression in specific disciplines during time.
 You can choose an athlete by typing her/his name in the box.
-The first atlhete in the list is displayed by default.
+The first athlete in the list is displayed by default.
 The list of athletes is displayed in the side panel as well.

 ### Discipline
 The available discipline displayed are the only one that the specific athlete ever raced in, thus this list changes every time the user selects a different person.
 Some athletes are registered but never raced.